jxlsteam/jxls/jxls-site/docs/builder/builder.md

 If you want to carry out an action before calling `Transformer.write()`, you can do this with `withPreWriteActions((transformer, context) -> ...)` (PreWriteAction interface).
 One use case could be performing POI operations, e.g. for grouping.

+## Run var access

+If you want to change the way how running variables are accessed, call `withRunVarAccess((name, data) -> your code)`.
+The PublicContext.getRunVar() method is especially used to save loop variables.
+However, it is often the case that there is no entry for the key at all.
+If the map implementation reacts allergically to non-existent keys, you can change the behavior with withRunVarAccess().

 ## Template